 Taruna College, with the endorsement of the Anthroposophic Nurses Association in NZ, offers the Foundation Course in Anthroposophic Nursing (FCAN).
-This part-time education process over two years aligns with the criteria developed by the International Forum for Anthroposophic Nursing (IFAN) for foundation courses in anthroposophic nursing and will prepare nurses to work with external treatments including working with the parts of the Rhythmical Einreibung (Rhythmical Body Oiling).
+This part-time programme will offer an orientation and form for those nurses who are looking for how to approach their work in a more holistic way and will prepare nurses to work with external treatments including the Rhythmical Einreibung (Rhythmical Body Oiling).

 There are currently 13 IFAN-accredited Anthroposophic Nurse Specialists in New Zealand, and we intend to offer further coursework to prepare certified anthroposophic nurses to apply for ANS accreditation in the future.

-Deborah Bednarek RN MN and Michelle Vette RN PGDipHSc Anthroposophic Nurse Specialists and Rhythmical Einreibung Specialists (IFAN).
+Deborah Bednarek RN MN and Michelle Vette RN MN

 Taruna College, 33 Te Mata Peak Road, Havelock North, Hawkes Bay.

 Taruna aims to ensure that the programmes delivered are beneficial to each and every student.
 Support is available to all students via the Course Coordinators whilst on-site and in between seminars to ensure that progress is achievable.